Energy dependence of $J/\psi$ production in pp collisions with the PACIAE model: The PACIAE model

 \section{The PACIAE model}

 The PACIAE 2.2a model is designed for elementary collisions.
-This model is based on PYTHIA 6.4 but further considers the partonic rescattering before hadronization and the hadronic rescattering after hadronization.
+It is based on PYTHIA 6.4 but further considers the partonic rescattering before hadronization and the hadronic rescattering after hadronization.
 It divides the ultra-relativistic energies pp collisions into four stages: parton initiation, parton rescattering, hadronization, and hadron rescattering.
-Fig.\ref{fig:physical_routine} is a sketch of the physical routines in a high energy pp collision.
+Fig. \ref{fig:physical_routine} is a sketch of the physical routines in a high energy pp collision.

-In the first stage, the initial partonic states are created by temporarily switching off the string fragmentation in PYTHIA, breaking down these strings and splitting up the diquarks (anti-diquarks) randomly.
-Together with the initial state radiation and final state radiation, this partonic matter then undergoes hard scatterings and parton rescatterings, where the leading order (LO) pQCD parton-parton interaction cross sections\cite{cs_1, cs_2} are employed.
+In the first stage, the initial partonic states are created by the hard scatterings, the initial- and final-state radiations in PYTHIA with temporarily switching off the string fragmentation, breaking down the strings and splitting up the diquarks (anti-diquarks) randomly.
+This partonic matter then undergoes parton rescatterings, where the leading order (LO) pQCD parton-parton interaction cross sections \cite{cs_1, cs_2} are employed.
 A $K$ factor is introduced to consider higher order effects and non-perturbative corrections for LO-pQCD parton–parton differential cross sections.
-After the parton rescattering, the partonic matter is converted into hadrons by the string fragmentation\cite{pythia_6} or the coalescence model\cite{coa_model}.
-Then followed is the hadronic rescattering where the method of two-body collision\cite{two_body} is utilized to rescatter hadrons until the kinetic freeze-out happens.
+After the parton rescattering, the partonic matter is converted into hadrons by the string fragmentation \cite{pythia_6} or the coalescence model \cite{phyrou}.

+Then followed is the hadronic rescattering.
+Based on the hadron list after hadronization, two loops over $i$ and $j$ cycling through all hadrons are implemented.
+If the minimum approaching distance $D$ between two straight line trajectories of $i$ and $j$ particles satisfies $D\leq \sqrt{\sigma^{\rm tot}_{ij}/\pi}$, where $\sigma^{\rm tot}_{ij}$ is the total cross section of these two particles, the particles $i$ and $j$ may collide and the collision time $t_{ij}$ is evaluated \cite{collision_time}.
+With the $t_{ij}$ of all $i$-$j$ pairs, the initial hadron-hadron collision time list is constructed.
+A collision with the least time is picked up from the list and implemented probably.
+The hadron list and collision time list are then updated\cite{phyrou}.
+With the repeat of these two steps until the collision time list is empty, the kinetic freeze-out happens.
+For the $J/\psi$ hadronic rescattering, besides the elastic scattering, so far the following inelastic processes are considered \cite{collision_time, Jpsi_rescattering}: